Honesty and Integrity: J. Boyles Appraisals, LLC

-Typically, appraising a long term career.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can certainly be dubbed a profession rather than a trade.
-In our field, as with any profession, we must follow strict ethical considerations.
+Appraising is a profession, and appraisers are professionals.
+Requirements to become a licensed appraiser have become more difficult than ever before.
+So it goes without question in this day and age that real estate appraisal can definitely be dubbed a profession rather than a trade.
+As with any profession we are bound by ethical considerations.

-Appraisers can often have fiduciary responsibilities to third parties, such as homeowners, buyers and sellers, or others.
-Those third parties normally are listed in scope of the appraisal assignment itself.
-An appraiser's fiduciary duty is restricted to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the job.
+Appraisers may often have fiduciary obligations to third parties, including homeowners, both sellers and buyers, or others.
+Normally the third parties are explicitly defined in the appraisal report.
+An appraiser's fiduciary roll is only to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the job.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be at ease knowing we are going above and beyond to objectively determine the home or property value.

-As soon as you order an appraisal from J. Boyles Appraisals, LLC we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.
+As soon as you engage J. Boyles Appraisals, LLC we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.